 All Lean-to sites (Camp Lee, Algonquin, Bruce Cassidy Memorial, *Mohawk) and Cub Pavilion weekend rental is $75.00 per Unit per lean-to (includes tent camping in proximity to your lean-to).

-**Coming in fall 2017 Mohawk Lean- To Site Camping
+*Coming soon Mohawk Lean- To Site Camping

 Tenting sites weekend rental is $50.00 per Unit per site.